SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

 This source (Fig.~\ref{fig:J1805}) has an IR and optical counterpart with 24.4\,mag at r-band listed in the OCARS catalogue \citep{2018ApJS..239...20M}.
-It is listed as BL\,Lac object in \cite{2019ApJS..242....4D} according to its IR colours in WISE, which were selected to match those of known $\gamma$-ray emitting blazars.
-Our VLBI images show three components at lower frequencies, but for some epochs from Astrogeo, only a subset of any of the components A, B and C is detected in the image, making the interpretation more difficult.
-Our new EVN image at 4.9\,GHz shows all three components detected, while the 22.2\,GHz image shows only two components that are not readily identified with components at lower frequencies.
-Component B seems undetected, which is not surprising given the steep spectrum and the partial non-detection of component B in earlier epochs.
-The separation vectors between component A and B and component A and C are almost perpendicular to each other, giving the source a peculiar morphology.
+It is listed as BL\,Lac object in \cite{2019ApJS..242....4D} according to its IR colours in \textit{WISE}, which were selected to match those of known $\gamma$-ray emitting blazars.
+Our VLBI images show three components at lower frequencies, but for some epochs from Astrogeo at X-band, only a subset of any of the components A, B, and C is detected in the image, making the interpretation more difficult.
+Our new EVN image at 4.9\,GHz shows all three components detected, while the 22.2\,GHz image shows only component C. Component B seems undetected, which is not surprising given the steep spectrum and the partial non-detection of component B in earlier epochs.
+The separation vectors between components A and B and components A and C are almost perpendicular to each other, giving the source a peculiar morphology.
 Because of the uncertain component identification across epochs, the source passes the FR test, although some epochs at S-band deviate more than the uncertainties allow.
 We attribute this to uncertainties introduced by blending effects due to the low resolution at S-band.
-The discriminating factor to discard this source as a lens candidate are the clearly different spectra of component A and B. The small separation between components makes the source likely to be a CSO, but for confirmation we would need a redshift.
+The discriminating factors to discard this source as a lens candidate would be the clearly different spectra of components A and B. As an additional test, we have considered the possibility that components A and B comprise one elongated image, and component C the other, less elongated image of a milli-lens system.
+In this case, the morphology would match the expectations, since the elongations would be along the critical curve.
+Then, the corresponding values for SBR, FR, and the spectrum are all consistent with our criteria within the uncertainties.
+For the spectrum, only the 2012 epoch has been considered.
+Hence, we keep the source in the list of lens candidates at this stage, and we aim at more sensitive X-band observations to shed light on this peculiar source.
+The small separation between components makes the source likely to be a CSO but, for confirmation, we would need a redshift.
 The fractional variability in our data is ${\sim}10(1+z)$\,\%/yr.

-\subsection{J2010+1513 (2007+150)}
+\subsubsection{J2010+1513 (2007+150)}